Aphareus (fish): Characteristics

 Apahreus snappers are medium-sized Lutjanids which have elongated, fusiform but rather robus bodies.
 They have tiny teeth in their jaws with no canine-like teeth and they lack any vomerine teeth.
-They have gill openings which reach relatively far forward to the of front of the eye.
+They have gill openings which reach relatively far forward to the front of the eye.
 The area between the eyes is flat.
 The dorsal fin is continuous with no notch around te junction of the spiny and soft-rayed parts, it has 10 spines and 11 (infrequently 10) soft rays while the anal fin contains 3 spines and 8 soft rays.
 They have long pectoral fins which are a little shorter than head length and which contains 15 or 16 rays.
 The dorsal and anal fins do not have scales, the caudal fin is forked.
 The scales on these fish are comparatively small.
 Their colour can be purplish-brown, blue-grey, or reddish, they may display a silvery sheen on their lower flanks and abdomen.